 Weekly Recipe: Watermelon-Banana Shake

-Watermelon doesn’t only help you to hydrate, but is also rich in Vitamin A which is a fat soluble vitamin.
-For the optimal absorption, Vitamin A needs to be consumed with fat (like the peanut butter we added to this watermelon smoothie recipe).
+Watermelon is known as a hydrating fruit, but is also rich in vitamin A which is a fat-soluble vitamin.
+For the optimal absorption, vitamin A needs to be consumed with fat (like the peanut butter we added to this watermelon smoothie recipe).

 - 1 cup watermelon (diced) (~5 oz)